-This Hot Spiced Cranberry Orange Cocktail is an easy family friendly drink to serve on special occasions.
-Easily tailored for adults or kids, this simple cocktail or mocktail recipe is full of spices like cinnamon, allspice and cloves, and makes a perfect fall cocktail.
+This Hot Spiced Orange Cranberry Gin Cocktail is an easy family friendly drink to serve on special occasions.
+Easily tailored for adults or kids, this simple cocktail or mocktail recipe is full of spices like cinnamon, allspice and cloves, and makes a perfect fall drink.
 Garnished with a rim of orange sugar, and with an optional addition of gin, this hot cranberry drink is a perfect beverage to serve at family dinner parties.

 I love having family dinner parties.
 Whether its with family or friends, having a house of people, laughter and love is a blessing that can’t be denied.
 Especially during the holiday seasons, people tend to gather together more often – and where there is gathering, there is often eating and drinking!